jdingel/econ6905/readme.md

 Julia's advantages are that it is open source and typically faster than Matlab.
 To get started doing economics in Julia, see Perla, Sargent, and Stachurski's "[Lectures in Quantitative Economics](https://julia.quantecon.org/intro.html)."
-You may submit Julia or Matlab code as homework solutions.
+I request that you submit Julia code for homework assignments.
 Please confer with me before submitting code written in other languages.

 Standards for transparency and replicability are rising quickly.